Safe memory allocation

 Make a copy of size_ bytes of memory starting from src_.

-This macro is similiar to memdup function found in OpenBSD and some other OSes.
+This macro is similar to memdup function found in OpenBSD and some other OSes.

 c NULL if and only if src_ is NULL.